ethereum-optimism/community-hub/src/docs/developers/bridge/standard-bridge.md

 ::: danger Use the standard bridge contract only with standard bridge tokens The standard bridge can only be used with tokens that have a properly configured ERC-20 version on Optimism.
 If you send any other type of token to the standard bridge programmatically, it gets stuck there and you lose that value.

-Note that if you use [the Optimism bridge UI](https://app.optimism.io/bridge), it automatically chooses the correct bridge contract, so this problem does not happen.
+Note that if you use the [Optimism bridge UI](https://app.optimism.io/bridge), or the [Optimism SDK](../../sdk/js-client.md) it automatically chooses the correct bridge contract, so this problem does not happen.

 There are two ways to check if a token can use the standard bridge: